EbyChacko/project2_game/README.md

 ## Idea

-Youtube videos helped to find the project topic and watched a number of videos to get the idea how to create the tic-tac-toe and calculator.
+Youtube videos helped to find the project topic and watched a number of videos to get the idea how to create the tic-tac-toe game and calculator.

 * [Youtube](https://www.youtube.com/)